ouspg/PrivacyAndSocialEngineering/3.Operating_system_privacy/README.md

 * Multihop[^12]
 * Port Forwarding[^13]

-In addition to explaining the listings, find out why Wireguard protocol is often considered "superior" to OpenVPN from a technical point of view.
-Consider at least:
+In addition to explaining the listings, find out why Wireguard protocol is often considered "superior" to OpenVPN from a performance and security point of view, but this might not be the case with privacy.

-  * Layers and types of the encryption
-  * Privacy
+> Reason on a technical level, why privacy might, or might not be a case, with Wireguard.

-**Which 3 VPN:s do you think are the most important to avoid and why?**
+> Which three VPNs do you think are the most important to avoid and why?

 ---

-## **Task 4** Leaving no traces with, Tails, GPG, Tor and OnionShare
+## **Task 3** Leaving no traces with, Tails, GPG, Tor and OnionShare

 [Tails](https://tails.boum.org/), [GPG](https://www.gnupg.org/software/index.html)/[GPA](https://www.gnupg.org/related_software/gpa/index.html), [Tor](https://www.torproject.org/), [OnionShare](https://onionshare.org/)